coord-e/scopion/README.md

 **This project is heavily under development.**

+**scopion has a serious problem around typesystem and currently impractical very much.
+This will be fixed in v0.0.4**

-# Features
+# Why scopion?
+- **Intuitive**
-- no such thing like 'global'
+  - Removal of 'global'
-- almost all functions has a referentially transparency
+  - Just right fusion of Functional and Object-oriented programming
+  - Referentially transparent function
-- support powerful objective syntax
+  - Powerful objective syntax
+- **Concise**
-- no reserved words
+  - No reserved words
+  - Powerful type suggestion
+- **Fast**
-- statically typed
+  - Statically typed compiler
-- types are suggested in almost scene
-- Embedded garbage collection
   - Optimization and native code generation by LLVM
+- **C-friendly**
+  - Directly use of C function

+All features are listed in [docs/Feature.md](docs/Feature.md)

 # Getting started
 ## Prerequirements